ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/object-types.md

 </ExampleTabs.Annotation>
 <ExampleTabs.Code>

-By default, the name of the object type in the schema is either the class name, if we are inheriting from `ObjectType`, or the name of the POCO (`T`) if we are inheriting from `ObjectType<T>`.

-We can override these defaults using the `Name` method on the `IObjectTypeDescriptor` / `IObjectFieldDescriptor`.
+The `Name` method on the `IObjectTypeDescriptor` / `IObjectFieldDescriptor` allows us to specify an explicit name.

 ```csharp
 public class AuthorType : ObjectType<Author>